ang60/strathconnect/backend/IMPLEMENTATION_SUMMARY.md

 ## Overview

-The StrathConnect backend is a comprehensive NestJS API that provides all the functionality needed for a mentorship platform.
+The StrathConnect backend is a comprehensive NestJS API that provides all the functionality needed for a coaching platform.
 It includes authentication, user management, program management, goal tracking, session scheduling, and communication features.

 ## 🏗️ Architecture